Fear and love surround Escobar's hippos thriving in Colombia - WTMJ

 “I believe that it is one of the greatest challenges of invasive species in the world,” said Nataly Castelblanco-Martínez, an ecologist at the University of Quintana Roo in Mexico and lead author of the group’s study.

-The idea of culling the herd has already drawn some criticism and is likely to see more.
+The idea of killing some in the herd has already drawn some criticism and is likely to see more.
 There was an outcry years ago when three hippos wandered from the Escobar compound and were causing problems and one was killed by hunters sent after the animals.

 But the experts say the government’s attempt to keep down numbers by sterilizing some hippos just isn’t enough.